RushilPatel0703/pyqt-ci-demo/README.md

 ## Usage

 - Fork this project and install travis-ci on your project.
-- Set API_AUTH_TOKEN variable in travis-ci.
+- Generate a personal access token in GitHub and set GITHUB_OATU_TOKEN variable in travis-ci project setting.
 - Create a tag then travis-ci will build your app and push binaries to release.